 Any resident who lives in a Residential Permit Parking BUFFER Zone (indicated in ORANGE on the interactive map below) may be eligible to purchase Residential Daily Permits.

 Residents who do not live within a Parking Zone or Buffer Zone may be eligible for a Letter of Exception from the 2nd Ward Service Office, so long as your residence is within a block of a Residential Permit Parking Zone.
 In order to qualify, residents must furnish proof of residence and a photo ID.
 The letter of exception is good for one (1) calendar year and must be renewed annually.

 Illinois Driver's License or State ID, or with the Customer Code printed on the bottom right corner of their Daily Permits sheet is required for purchase.
-If you do not have an existing record on file, please click here for details about documents we accept as proof of residency.
+If you do not have an existing record on file, please click here for details about documents that the City Clerk's Office accepts as proof of residency.